dl-solarity/hardhat-zkit/README.md

 In case there are conflicts between circuit file names and `main` component names, you should use the `fullCircuitName`, which has the following form: `circuitSourceName:circuitName`.

-`provingSystem` parameter should be specified only if several proving systems have been specified in the config.
+The optional `provingSystem` parameter should be specified only if multiple proving systems were set in the config.

 Where:

 - `circuitSourceName` - Path to the circuit file from the project root.
 - `circuitName` - Circuit `main` component name.
-- `provingSystem` - Optional parameter that can be `groth16` or `plonk`
+- `provingSystem` - Optional parameter that can either be `groth16` or `plonk`.

 > [!IMPORTANT]
 > Please note that the method actually returns the [`zktype`](https://github.com/dl-solarity/zktype) typed zkit wrapper objects which enable full TypeScript typization of signals and proofs.
 Also, check out the [`zkit`](https://github.com/dl-solarity/zkit) documentation to understand zkit object capabilities and how to interact with circuits.

 ## Known limitations

-- Sometimes `hardhat` scripts that generate ZK proofs may run indefinitely.
-This will be fixed in the next major release.
 - Currently there is minimal support for `var` Circom variables.
 Some circuits may not work if you are using complex `var`-dependent expressions.
 - Due to current `wasm` memory limitations (address space is 32-bit), the plugin may fail to compile especially large circuits on some platforms.